Long-lived quasinormal modes, grey-body factors and absorption cross-section of the black hole immersed in the Hernquist

 In contrast with the case of a massless field, the potential~\eqref{eq:effective_potential} tends to a constant value at spatial infinity, $\lim_{r\rightarrow\infty}V(r)=\mu^{2},$ so that the asymptotic behavior of the solutions depends explicitly on the relation between $\omega$ and $\mu$.
 The effective mass term can be ascribed to an external magnetic field in the black hole background as shown, for example, in \cite{Konoplya:2007yy,Wald:1974np,Davlataliev:2024mjl}.

 When the mass of the field becomes sufficiently large, the potential peak gradually becomes smoother and may eventually disappear (see Figs.~\ref{fig:potential1} and~\ref{fig:potential2}).
-Notice that for unrealistically dense halos with $M \sim a_{0}$, the effective potential of even massless perturbations develops a double–peak structure (see, for instance, Fig.~\ref{fig:potential3}).
+Notice that for unrealistically dense halos with $M \sim a_{0}$, but still corresponding to a black hole solution, the effective potential of even massless perturbations develops a double–peak structure (see, for instance, Fig.~\ref{fig:potential3}).
 As a result, strong echoes are expected to appear.
 Since such echoes are clearly not observed, this provides an additional reason for excluding the regime of exceptionally dense halos from our analysis.

 The appropriate quasinormal boundary conditions are imposed in terms of the tortoise coordinate:

 where $\Omega=\sqrt{\omega^{2}-\mu^{2}}$ such that $\re{\omega}$ and $\re{\Omega}$ have the same sign \cite{Konoplya:2004wg}, so that no incoming radiation is allowed from infinity.
 The resulting QNM spectrum is a discrete set of complex frequencies,